Ashok0/HL2VREssentials/README.md

 [**Half-Life 2: Year Long Alarm**](https://store.steampowered.com/app/747250/HalfLife_2_Year_Long_Alarm/)

 If you wish to install Year Long Alarm manually without using this Repack, perform the following steps:
+- Download Year Long Alarm from Steam and install it as a regular mod.
 - Mount Episode 1+2 in gameinfo.txt and copy Episode 1+2 to \Half-Life 2 VR\ with decompressed VPKs.
 - Remove "bin" folder
 - Remove "resource\GameMenu.res"